 Liquidity risk stems from obligations related to financial liabilities.
 The management of Company aims at maintaining readily sufficient resources to meet its financial obligations as they come due.
 To adjust to the dynamic nature of the business, Company's managers ensure financial flexibility by maintaining access to additional credit lines and investing cash surpluses in further equipment.
 However, absolutely no assurance can be given that the Company will be able to obtain its existing access to lines of credit or at all.
 Given the uncertain nature of the Company's earnings, particularly as to timing, a withdrawal of credit lines is likely to place it in circumstances of severe financial hardship, which if continuing could result in insolvency.
-Moreover, on or around the time of the Intermediaries Offer, the Company intends to issue up to EUR16,000,000 in convertible bonds due for repayment in full on their fifth anniversary.
-The Bonds are also redeemable in full by their holders at any time on or after their third anniversary.
+Moreover, the Bonds are redeemable in full by their holders at any time on or after their third anniversary.
 If the Issuer is unable to refinance the maturing debt out of newly available funding, it will be forced to rely upon retained earnings or asset sales to redeem it.
 No assurance can be given whatsoever that replacement funding will be available on favourable or comparable terms or at all.
 In the same circumstances, the Issuer may not have sufficient retained earnings or be able to make asset sales with a sufficient value to repay maturing debt and it is quite possible therefore that insolvency proceedings could follow.